OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-circular-progress-bar/README.md

 # 🐞 Creating a CSS-Only Circular Progress Bar

 This document details the creation of a circular progress bar using only CSS.
 No JavaScript is required.
-We'll achieve this effect using the `clip-path` property and some clever calculations.
-This example uses plain CSS, but the concepts are easily adaptable to frameworks like Tailwind CSS.
+This technique leverages CSS's `clip-path` property and animations to create a visually appealing and performant progress indicator.

 **Description of the Styling:**

-The progress bar is created using a circle (`border-radius: 50%`) with a background color.
-A pseudo-element (`::before`) is used to create the progress indicator.
-This pseudo-element is also a circle, but its visible portion is controlled using the `clip-path` property.
-We'll use a `circle()` shape for the `clip-path`, dynamically adjusting its radius to simulate the progress.
-The percentage of completion is controlled via a custom property (`--progress`).
+This progress bar uses a circular SVG as a base.
+The `clip-path` property is applied to a pseudo-element (`::before`) of the SVG to reveal only a portion of the circle, creating the progress effect.
+The animation smoothly increases the revealed portion, simulating the progress.
+We'll use CSS variables to make it easily customizable.

 **Full Code:**